eficode-academy/helm-katas/test-helm-deployments.md

 <summary>More Details</summary>

 ##### Viewing Test Logs

 The stdout/stderr of the test pods can be conveniently viewed when running tests by using the `--logs` flag on the test command.

 ```sh
 $ helm test --logs [RELEASE]
 ```

 The above command will run all of the tests and print the logs of each of the tests.

 ##### Waiting for all Chart Resources to be Ready

-When deploying a helm chart that has tests, one will usually execute the tests each time a deployment of the chart is done.
-One has to note though that executing a `$ helm test` immediately after a `$ helm install` might produce false failed tests, as the helm test command does not check if all of the chart resources are ready.
+If you are testing a newly deployed helm release, you might end up with errors because the release have not been completely deployed yet.

 To alleviate this we can use the `--wait` flag on the install command to make helm wait for all of the chart resources to be ready before moving to the next command.

 ```sh
 $ helm install --wait [RELEASE] [CHART] && helm test [RELEASE]
 ```

 Hence the above command would first install the chart, then wait for all of the chart resources to be in the ready state, and then run the tests.

 </details>